gregorurabl/adobe_freescripts/README.md

 ☑ Dockable

-A little tool to batch bake expressions fur multiple compositions at once.
+A little tool to batch bake expressions for multiple compositions at once.

 <details>
   <summary>Click to see Screenshots</summary>